 The Ohio State Comprehensive Burn Center is the only adult burn center in central Ohio.
 Our team of specialists treats a variety of burns ranging from minor to severe for more than 700 patients each year.
 We provide inpatient and outpatient care for burn wounds, complex burn management and serious skin conditions.
+For more information or non-emergency treatment, call 614-293-BURN (2876).

 The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James) houses the nation’s first fully-integrated cancer emergency department.
 This allows cancer patients with urgent, sometimes life-threatening, issues access to highly skilled teams of oncology and emergency medicine experts.